div0021/404-not-found/README.md

 - Where can I see your demo?
 - What was your experience?
+  I know all the basic stuff but i want ideas to built a custom 404-page so i tried devchallenge.
+I learn alot about media query in css and also how to make website responsive according to differnt screen size.
 - What have you learned/improved?
+  I have increased my knowleadge about media query,flex and responsiveness of website.
+My basic css skill also boosted.
+And I get the ideas for my future websites.
 - Your wisdom? :)

 ### Built With